Colorado Bitumen Calculator

 Warm Mix Asphalt (WMA) uses chemical additives, foaming techniques, or organic waxes to reduce the mixing and compaction temperature by 50–90°F compared to conventional HMA.
 CDOT promotes WMA for three key reasons in Colorado: (1) Extended season — WMA can be placed at lower ambient temperatures, crucial for mountain communities with a 3–4 month paving window; (2) High-altitude workability — cooler temperatures at elevation reduce the mixing temperature window, and WMA additives help maintain mix workability during long hauls to remote job sites; (3) Energy savings and emissions — reduced plant temperatures cut fuel use and fume emissions.
 WMA is now standard practice on most CDOT projects and carries no significant cost premium over HMA.

 Elevation itself does not directly change asphalt mix density, but Colorado's mountain aggregate sources (granite, rhyolite, and volcanic rock from Rocky Mountain quarries) tend to produce mixes with slightly lower density (2,260–2,340 kg/m³) compared to limestone-based mixes common in flatter states.
-CDOT's standard estimation density of 110 lb/ft³ (≈ 1,762 kg/m³) is a conservative approximation for quick estimates, but actual compacted density from the project JMF is typically 2,280–2,360 kg/m³ for SX mixes.
+The “110” figure common in US estimating is 110 lb per square yard per inch, not a density — read it that way and it agrees with the 2,280–2,360 kg/m³ the JMF reports for SX mixes.
 For high-stakes budget estimates or final quantity calculations, always use the lab-verified density from your CDOT-approved mix design rather than the default value in this calculator.